cadmiumkitty/data-governance/README.md

 APRA disclaims any liability for any loss or damage arising out of any use of this prudential practice guide.

 APRA do not endorse this derivative work or its author.

+### World Wide Web Consortium

+"The RDF Concepts Vocabulary (RDF)" and "The RDF Schema vocabulary (RDFS)" are distributed with the release without changes under [W3C® Software and Document License](https://www.w3.org/Consortium/Legal/2023/software-license).

+The RDF Concepts Vocabulary (RDF): [http://www.w3.org/2000/01/rdf-schema#](http://www.w3.org/2000/01/rdf-schema#)
+Copyright © 2004-2014 World Wide Web Consortium.
+All Rights Reserved.
+This work is distributed under the [W3C® Software and Document License](https://www.w3.org/Consortium/Legal/copyright-software) in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+The RDF Concepts Vocabulary (RDF): [http://www.w3.org/1999/02/22-rdf-syntax-ns#](http://www.w3.org/1999/02/22-rdf-syntax-ns#)
+Copyright © 2019 World Wide Web Consortium.
+All Rights Reserved.
+This work is distributed under the [W3C® Software and Document License](https://www.w3.org/Consortium/Legal/copyright-software) in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.